Appearance & Reality > The Lord Jesus Christ > Strong and weak

 One such phase is Israel’s deliverance from Egypt, their wandering in the wilderness, and their entry into Canaan.
 This is an important phase in the fulfilment of God’s purposes.
 During this phase, God performed many miracles.

 Another phase is during the times of Elijah and Elisha.
 Both prophets performed many signs and wonders.
-This could in part be because of the spiritual poverty and darkness of the times.
+This could, in part, be because of the spiritual poverty and darkness of the times.
 God demonstrated His power in this way to help draw the people of Israel back to Himself.
 He wanted them to turn away from gross forms of idolatry and the worship of Baal.
-When Elijah confronted the prophets of Baal, he performed miracles that demonstrated unmistakably the power of God.
+When Elijah confronted the prophets of Baal, he performed miracles that demonstrated unmistakably the power of God so that the people of Israel might recognise who the true God is and come back to Him.

-A major phase in the fulfilment of God’s purposes is the earthly ministry of the Lord Jesus and the New Testament times.
+The inauguration phase of the New Covenant is another phase – a major phase.
+This phase stretched from the days of the earthly ministry of the Lord Jesus to the days of the early church.
 As He proclaimed the gospel and taught the mysteries of God's kingdom, the Lord Jesus healed lepers, made the lame walk, gave sight to the blind and cast out demons.
 God also imbued the apostles with spiritual powers to perform many signs and wonders.
-This was the inauguration phase of the New Covenant.

 The danger of deception and the importance of positive inward qualities